Mobile menu open

 CAR-T cell therapy is a revolutionary and cutting-edge personalised cancer treatment.
 It’s a type of immunotherapy that works by re-engineering or “supercharging” a patient’s own immune system, training their own immune cells known as ‘T cells’, to fight and destroy the cancer.
 Addenbrooke’s became the first hospital to offer the specialist therapy for patients in the East of England.

-Lisa was in remission and cancer-free within two-months of having CAR-T therapy.
+Lisa was in remission and cancer-free within three-months of having CAR-T therapy.

 “It was an amazing feeling,” said Lisa.